 Wolfhounds are great as inside dogs as long as they have two to three regular walks each day.
 They like to run and can get up to speeds of 45 mph but should be kept in a fenced area due to their hunting nature.
 Generally, when walking, your Wolfhound will stay close to you whether on a leash or not but there is always the chance of something catching his or her eye and then taking off.

 How soon can he come home with me?

-If you are collecting your puppy he or she may leave home anytime after seven weeks of age as long as they are fully weaned.
+If you are collecting your puppy he or she may leave home anytime between seven and 12 weeks of age as long as they are fully weaned.
 Each litter is different due to size, Mother, growth and weaning - as they get close to six weeks of age we will be able to give you an approximate date for collection.

 What shots will my puppy have / need?

 We give all of our puppies their first set of shots.
 You will need to make an appointment with your vet to adinister the second shots - due at nine weeks of age and one more set at 12 weeks which will include a rabies vaccination.
 Each State has different regulations and guidelines to please speak to your vet.
 For more information on vaccinations please click here.